Falsely Impersonating an Officer

 - Federal law enforcement officer.

 This crime can be defended.
 The facts of this case are going to determine what defenses are available.
 Our law firm will take depositions of any officers to find out what they observed before they arrested you.
 Sometimes police officers do not know the law very well.
 What could have been a simple miscommunication or misunderstanding could have escalated the situation in the eyes of an officer to arrest you.
 For example, a former Jupiter police officer who is approached by current Jupiter police officers and asked if he was with their police department could misunderstand the question and say yes.
 Did the former officer mean he was a current Jupiter officer or a former Jupiter officer?Punishment

 The punishment depends on the facts surrounding the case.
 Just committing this crime is a third-degree felony which is punishable up to 5 years in prison and a $5,000 fine.
 This crime is a level 2 out of 10 under the Florida Criminal Punishment Code.

 If the defendant impersonated an officer during the commission of a felony, then the crime is a second-degree felony which is punishable up to 15 years in prison and a $10,000 fine.

 If during the felony someone is killed or injured, the crime is a first-degree felony punishable up to 30 years in prison and $10,000 fine.Contact the Law Office of Roger P. Foley, P.A.

-Contact our law offices today to schedule a free initial consultation with one of our attorneys.
+Contact our law offices today to schedule a free 20 minute phone consultation with one of our attorneys.
 We want to hear your side of the story.
 We want to discuss with you the relative good and bad facts of your case.
 We will then take that information and craft a defense strategy for your case.
 Our attorneys will negotiate with the prosecutor to have your case not filed or dropped.
 If the prosecutor wants to proceed to trial, we can defend you all the way through trial.
-Call today to get a free initial consultation.
+Call today to get a free 20 minute phone consultation.